Knowledge Hub

 Professional negligence claims against financial advisers

-Whilst many professionals in the financial industry are regulated by the Financial Conduct Authority (FCA) and are duty bound to adhere to the FCA’s (or another professional body’s) rules and regulations, there are also legal and other duties owed to you by professionals providing financial advice.
+Whilst many professionals in the financial industry are regulated by the Financial Conduct Authority (FCA) and are duty bound to adhere to the FCA’s rules and regulations, there are also legal and other duties owed to you by professionals providing financial advice.

-Unfortunately, professional advice is not always guaranteed to be perfect and can occasionally lead to you as the client being let down and, in some cases, suffer a financial loss.
-If you have suffered a financial loss, you may be able to make a claim against the professional if they were negligent in their duties.
+Unfortunately, professional advice is not always guaranteed to be appropriate and can occasionally lead to you as the client being let down and, in some cases, suffer a financial loss.
+If you’ve suffered a financial loss, you may be able to make a claim against the professional if they were negligent in their duties.

 What is professional negligence?

-Put simply, a professional owes their client what’s known as a duty of care and this extends to the financial adviser/client relationship.
-If your financial adviser hasn’t performed their role with the care and skill that is expected of a reasonably competent financial adviser (in other words, they have breached their duty of care), they could be seen as someone that has been professionally negligent.
+If your financial adviser hasn’t performed their role with the care and skill that is expected of a reasonably competent financial adviser (in other words, they have breached their duty of care), they could be seen as someone who has been professionally negligent.
 Common forms of professional negligence claims include claims against financial advisors, solicitors and architects/surveyors.

 How do you know if your financial adviser has been negligent?

-Often a significant loss is an indicator of negligence on the part of your financial adviser, you will also need proof that they have breached their duty of care to you as a client.
+Often a significant loss or concerns around the validity or performance of a product or investment may, be an indicator of negligence on the part of your financial adviser.
+You will also need to establish that they have breached their duty of care to you as a client.

-Some of the examples below comprise of a non-exhaustive list of what our professional negligence lawyers typically come across when working with clients to establish whether the financial professional they’ve worked with has been negligent.
-This may help you to identify whether your own financial adviser has been negligent, and in turn help you decide whether you might wish to seek legal advice from a professional negligence solicitor on your own particular set of circumstances.
+Below are some examples of what our professional negligence lawyers typically encounter when working with clients to establish whether a financial professional may have been negligent.
+This may help you to identify whether your financial adviser has potentially been negligent, and in turn, help you decide whether you might wish to seek legal advice from a professional negligence solicitor on your own set of circumstances.

 Examples of negligence on the part of a financial professional